peter1357908/cosc-60-final-project/doc/Protocol.md

 Before reading this, familiarize yourself with the jobs of supernodes and child nodes [here](https://gitlab.cs.dartmouth.edu/hyperistic/cosc-60-final-project/blob/master/Structure.md).

 Note: this document uses GitHub Markdown tables to represent the structure of a transmission.
-Each cell of a table should correspond to a 2 byte field.
+Each cell of a table should correspond to a 4 byte field.
 Fields that end with an ellipsis have arbitrary length.

 All IPv4 addresses are represented by a 12-byte ASCII string, and all port numbers are represented by a 5-byte ASCII string.
-All other numbers (e.g. `Message Length`, `File ID Length`) are binary and in network byte order.
+All other numbers (e.g. `Message Length`, `File ID Length`) are 4-byte ASCII strings.
+The unit for all `size` and `length` fields is **byte**.

 The general structure of a packet on our network will be: